Dysentrieb/German_used_cars/README.md

 7. What is a common mileage for used cars?
 8. Can a car value be predicted by using features from the add?

+### Results:
+All of the above questions are answered in detail and a regression model is developed using xgboost-algorithm.
+The model's performance with an R²-score of 0.76 is satisfying.
+More detailed information can be found in the Medium-Post and the Notebook.

 ### Programming Language and Required libraries:
 Everything was coded in Python 3.
 To run the notebook, you will need the following libraries:
 - numpy